After completion of this chapter the participant should be able to:

 From the diagram below, one can identify several points at which improvements in care could have reduced the risk of death for the patient.

-In the meeting, the top 4 or 5 modifiable factors should be identified then a root cause analysis should be conducted for each.
-The aim of this approach is to ensure that the actual problem is identified otherwise interventions implemented will not yield results.
-Analysis can be done using the 5 why analysis.
+should be conducted for each.
+The aim of this approach is to ensure that the actual problem is

 Once a problem is identified, the reviewers should keep asking “why?” until they arrive at the underlying or root cause of the problem.
 On average, a root cause is identified after repeating the process 5 times.